JamieBort/Learning-Directory/README.md

 ---
 ## Explanation of files and directories.

-For the most part each directory in LearningDirectory/ consists of only one technology.
+For the most part each directory in `LearningDirectory/` consists of only one technology.
 And the name of that directory will be the name of that technology.
+For example [LearningDirectory/JavaScript/](https://github.com/JamieBort/LearningDirectory/tree/master/JavaScript).

-Inside of each technology directory will be three sub-directories:
+Inside of each technology directory there will (eventually) be three sub-directories:
 1. `Courses`
 2. `Coding Challenges` and
 3. `Projects`